Cold kills 22 stuck in cars in heavy snow at Pakistan resort

 Associated Press

-Located 28 miles (45.5 kilometers) north of the capital of Islamabad, Murree is a popular winter resort that attracts well over a million tourists annually.
-Streets leading into the city are often blocked by snow in winter.
+Emergency officials distributed food and blankets to people while they were trapped in their snowed-in vehicles, but many died of hypothermia.
+Others may have died from carbon monoxide poisoning after running their car heaters for long periods of time, said rescue services physician Abdur Rehman.
+As of late Saturday, the death toll included 10 men, 10 children and two women, Rehman said.

-Ahmed, the interior minister, said more than 4 feet (1.2 meters) of snow fell in the area overnight and all incoming traffic was blocked Saturday.
-The minister said paramilitary troops and a special military mountain unit had been called in to help.
+In one instance, a husband and wife and their two children all died in their car.
+In another, four young friends died together, he said.

-“Until then no vehicle or even people on foot are allowed to enter Murree except for the emergency and rescue vehicles and those bringing food for the stuck people,” he said.
+Located 28 miles (46 kilometers) north of the capital of Islamabad, Murree is a popular winter resort town that attracts well over a million tourists annually.
+Streets leading into the town are often blocked by snow in winter.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.